richardwilkes/gcs_master_library/Library/Markdown/Help/Interface/Prerequisites.md

 The first rule on all lists is a technology level requirement.
 By default the requirement is *"any technology level"* which is always true.
 But the technology level requirement doesn't count for the lists *and/or* requirement, regardless of how it is set.
 It is more like *technology level requirement* AND *the entire rest of the list*.

 New items are added to the top.
-Sub-lists are at the bottom. elax.
+Sub-lists are at the bottom.
+Relax.
 Breathe.
 Order doesn't matter.
-The root list can't be removed.
+Also, the root list can't be removed.

 ### Example
 - Tech Level requirement (and) *all of*